Skip navigation

 Causes

-Rickettsia prowazekii causes epidemic typhus and Brill-Zinsser disease.
 Brill-Zinsser disease is a mild form of epidemic typhus.
-It occurs when the disease re-activates in a person who was previously infected.
-It is more common in the elderly.
+It occurs when the bacteria become active again in a person who was previously infected.
+It is more common in older adults.

 Symptoms

-Symptoms of murine typhus may include:
+Symptoms of murine or endemic typhus may include:

-Symptoms of endemic typhus may include:
+Symptoms of epidemic typhus may include:

 Exams and Tests